Happy Father’s Day

-The verse continues “and the glory of children are their fathers.”
+This verse continues “and the glory of children are their fathers.”
 Fathers, are you the glory of your children?
 Do you love them?
 Do you think about the big picture and because of it raise them to know God and His Word?
 You won’t unless you personally put God first!
 Do you help them experience God through a local church that teaches God’s Word and ways?
 You won’t unless it’s your personal priority!
 Do you lovingly bring correction when they disobey you or your wife?
 You won’t unless you understand that correction, instruction, and training is the outworking of God’s love!
 Do you encourage them to look to God for help and experience His grace?
-You won’t unless you were one to continuously seek His help in your own life.
-Do you model and teach them discernment, and restraint, teaching them good from evil in their decision making?
+You won’t unless you are one to continuously seek His help in your own life.
+Do you model and teach them discernment and restraint?
+Do your help them to discern good from evil in their decision making?
 You won’t unless you yourself have learned to use restraint from fleshly desires.
 Do you sacrifice your own time to spend time with them?
-Did you know that the leading answer from children when asked what they would like more of in life said, Quality time with my dad.
+Did you know that the leading answer from children, to the question, What would like more of in life? was, Quality time with my dad!

 Children want their dad’s love and approval.
 Children want a protector.
-Children want boundaries that you will enforce – even if their flesh screams for fleshly desires just like yours does.
-You may see tantrums but at the end of the day, they really want what is good and right.
-They want a dad that is wise enough to know that and courageous enough to enforce right attitude and behavior.
+Children want boundaries that you will enforce—even if their flesh screams for fleshly desires just like yours does.
+You may see tantrums but at the end of the day, what they really want is good and right.
+They want a dad that is wise enough to know this and courageous enough to enforce right attitudes and behaviors.

 I have found that in this season of life, my adult children want no less love from their dad.
 As adults, they want it in the new format of friendship.
 They want a rich friendship from me.
 They still want love and approval.
 They want to make me proud.
 They want the space to make the same mistakes I did, and when given that space, they want to occasionally ask for my wisdom.